dpouls/react-i-ii-review/lifecycle.md

 Use https://reactjs.org/docs/react-component.html#the-component-lifecycle and http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/ to answer these on your own then compare answers as a group

 1. Each component has several `lifecycle methods` that you can override to do what?
+    To render at different times?

-2. What are the 4 categories of lifecycle methods? (these are the headings from the first link)
+2. What are the 4 categories of lifecycle methods? (these are the headings from the first link) update mount unmount error handling

-3. What are the names of the 5 commonly used lifecycle methods? (these are in bold in the first link)
+  3. What are the names of the 5 commonly used lifecycle methods? (these are in bold in the first link) constructor render componentdidmount componentwillunmount componentdidupdate
 ### Understand

 Discuss this question in pairs if you have a 4-person group